 Another great aspect of CMA Fest is all of the fan club parties.
-Being a huge Cale Dodds fan myself, I clearly had to attend the family BBQ at Warner Music Nashville on Friday.
+I clearly had to attend the family BBQ at Warner Music Nashville on Friday to see my good friend Cale Dodds.
 The party included acoustic performances from Dodds, Ryan Kinder, Bailey Bryan & Devin Dawson.
 Warner did an amazing job with this event, and the performances were beyond amazing.

 New to CMA Fest this year were the nightly shows at the Ascend Amphitheater.
 These shows are great for the fans that either cannot afford Nissan Stadium tickets, or simply chose not to purchase them.
 The amphitheater shows were free, with the option to purchase the “Nash Pass” which guaranteed VIP seating.
 Friday night was “ladies of country night.”
 Performers included Danielle Bradbery, “Three Girls Rock Into a Bar” (Kelleigh Bannen, Natalie Stovall, and Ruthie Collins), Aubrie Sellers, Kellie Pickler, and Sara Evans.